amgs/discord-bot/README.md

 ## Operations

+- !about : Sends a channel message with the GitHub repo url.
-- !warning : Prints a warning message about pending channel cleanup.
+- !warning : Sends a channel message with a warning about pending channel cleanup.
-- !kick : Kicks out everyone in the channel.
+- !kickall : Kicks out everyone in the channel.
 - !clearall : Deletes the message history.

 ## Setup